 The amount of rates payable is calculated by multiplying the the rateable value by the poundage rate.
 Assessors are responsible for determining only the rateable value.
 Your local Council is responsible for rates collection and the administration of the various reliefs or discounts which may be available.

-However, the relief will be subject to the operation of other reliefs, such as empty property relief; rural rate relief; charitable rate relief; disabled persons rate relief; and discretionary relief for not-for-profit recreation clubs.
+There are also a number of other reliefs, such as empty property relief; rural rate relief; charitable rate relief; disabled persons rate relief; and discretionary relief for not-for-profit recreation clubs.
 You should contact your local Council to discuss any relief you may be entitled to.